-Crafting a great customer experience requires you to purposefully invest resources.
-Initially, that normally requires your time, because unless your startup is well-funded, you probably don’t have the budget to hire a dedicated customer support/service/success professional.
-And time isn’t the only challenge, because wearing multiple hats and context-switching throughout the day has a bigger cost on your focus.
+Crafting a great customer experience requires you to purposefully invest resources in customer service.
+Initially, that requires your time as a founder; unless your startup is well-funded, you probably don’t have the budget to hire a dedicated customer service team.

 Since my days at WooThemes, I’ve signed all my emails to customers and partners with something like “Adii Pienaar, Co-Founder.”
-I still do this with Conversio and regularly receive replies from customers like this:
+I did this at CM Commerce, too, and regularly received replies from customers like this:

 I was recently on the other side of such an interaction when I signed up to try out ProfitWell.
-Patrick Campbell (CEO and Cofounder of Price Intelligently, who owns the product) runs a team of more than 30 people, yet he onboarded me himself.
-It wasn’t until we were about 90 percent through the process that he looped in a team member to help me with the last bit.
+Patrick Campbell, CEO and Cofounder, runs a team of more than 30 people, yet he onboarded me himself.
+It wasn’t until we were about 90% through the process that he looped in a team member to help me with the last bit.

 That’s a “wow” experience.